-3. Research Paper: Issues in Math Education-Defend a position
+3. Research Paper: Issues in Math Education-Defend a position issue.

-Students will research a topic that pertains to current issues in the area of mathematics instruction and write a 1,500-word essay that describes the different perspectives of the issue.
 Students will select a "side" of the issue and defend their reasoning with support from at least three academic sources.
 Students will present a 5-minute "elevator" speech with Powerpoint (5 slides) to explain the issue to their classmates.
 This assignment will be submitted through TurnItIn via CANVAS with a similarity score of less than 15%.
 A reference page will need to be included to give evidence of research with 3 academic sources.